 At The Beasley Firm, LLC, our managing partner, Jim Beasley, Jr., graduated from Temple University with a major in the Honors molecular biology program and went to the University of Pennsylvania to study medicine.
 His extensive knowledge of how such medical cases, along with his vast experience of how medical malpractice works under personal injury law, can help clients feel confident they are in good hands.

 We want to help you and your family through this difficult time.
-Contact The Beasley Firm, LLCtoday at (215) 866-2424 to schedule a free consultation.
+Contact The Beasley Firm, LLC today to schedule a free consultation.

 The information on this website is for general information purposes only.
 Nothing on this site should be taken as legal advice for any individual case or situation.
 This information is not intended to create, and receipt or viewing does not constitute, an attorney-client relationship.